Middle Eastern Studies (Research)

 |Thesis Writing Seminar||0|

-Additionally, students can apply to participate in a series of extra-curricular lectures:
+Additionally, students can apply to participate in extra-curricular lectures/courses:

 |Vak||EC||Semester 1||Semester 2|